Amy Lee

-Early life and education
+Early life and musical start

-Amy Lee was born on December 13, 1981 in Riverside, California, to parents John Lee, who worked as a disc jockey and voice-over artist, and Sara Cargill.
-The oldest of five siblings, she has two living sisters.
-Lee had a younger sister who died at age three from an unidentified illness when Lee was six years old, and a younger brother who died in 2018 at age 24 after struggling with severe epilepsy for most of his life.
+Amy Lee was born on December 13, 1981, in Riverside, California, to parents John Lee, who worked as a disc jockey and voice-over artist, and Sara Cargill.
+The oldest of five siblings, Lee has two living sisters.
+She had a younger sister who died at age three from an unidentified illness when Lee was six years old, and a younger brother who died in 2018 at age 24 after struggling with severe epilepsy for most of his life.
 Lee said that when her little sister died, her "whole perception of life changed", and it influenced her rumination on death.
 She wrote the songs "Hello" from Fallen and "Like You" from The Open Door for her late sister.
+After her sister's death, Lee did not allow herself "a lot of outward grief" to protect her parents' emotions.
+She spent time by herself creating, which became a self-soothing medium.

-Lee discovered a passion for the piano in early childhood.
+Lee discovered a passion for the piano in early childhood, wanting to play the instrument at age six after hearing her mother play.
 Classical music was her first musical influence as a child, inspiring her to become a musician and composer.
 She was first inspired by Mozart when she watched the 1984 film Amadeus at eight years old.
-Beethoven was another early classical inspiration, as well as Danny Elfman's film scores.
+Beethoven was another early classical inspiration, as well as Danny Elfman and Hans Zimmer's film scores.
 She wanted to take piano lessons, and studied classical piano for nine years.
 Lee considers the Lacrimosa movement of Mozart's Requiem her favorite piece of music, and wove it into The Open Door song "Lacrymosa".

 Lee began writing poetry about eternity and loneliness at age 10.
 Her mother had expressed concern about her writing, suggesting she see a therapist.
 Lee thought about taking antidepressants at the time but chose not to as she felt it would take her "soul away" and she "wouldn't be able to feel anything."
 One of the first songs she remembered writing was an instrumental piece called "Eternity of the Remorse", writing the sheet music when she was 11.
 Her first song with lyrics was called "A Single Tear", which she wrote for an eighth-grade assignment, recording it on a cassette tape and playing guitar while her friend from choir did backup vocals.